 Sometimes, banks may reduce the loan margin further due to insufficient collateral pledged by the applicant.
 In such cases, the banks may reduce the loan margin to a lower figure like 60%.
 This means that the bank would provide for about 60% of the required disbursement amount and the applicant will have to pay the rest of the 40%.
 The loan margin is never constant.
 It differs on the basis of individual cases.

 Certain NBFCs and private banks have been claiming to provide 100% loan.
 That might be true, but we advise you to not fall for such claims as they are made by private banks to attract candidates.
 They further add that all public banks don't give 100% loans, which is wrong info misguiding marketing gimmick.
 As these terms tend to confuse candidates and hence they may end up spending much more money than required by approaching NBFCs/private banks for their education loan needs.

 Myth 2: Government banks do not release living expenses

 The Truth: Until a couple of years ago, it was true that nationalized banks would refuse to release living expenses.
 They would insist on transferring the loan amount directly only to the account of the respective university.
 This happened because banks were under the impression that loan applicants would opt for university-provided accommodation.
 Most banks were not aware that many students opt for cheaper private accommodation in order to save money.
-Although most nationalized banks have revised this policy even before WeMakeScholars collaborated with them, many bank branches are still not aware of this revision.
+Although most nationalized banks have revised this policy way before, many of their branch officials are still unaware of such policy revisions.

 Myth 3: Nationalized banks demand proof before disbursing the loan amount